Coronavirus Vaccine

 anthology of vaccines is full of stories of successes and failures.

-Many dedicated researchers and scientists put their countless hours
+Many dedicated researchers and scientists put in countless hours

 of hard work and sleepless nights behind each vaccine production.